Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/intelligent-apps/java-azure-ai-reference-template/README.md

 ### Known Issues and gaps
 - Putting the content of your id-rsa.pub file containing the public key in the bicep params files it's not working.
 As a workaround you can setup it using the following command: `az vm user update --resource-group {spoke resource group name} --name {vm name} --username azureuser --ssh-key-value ~/.ssh/id_rsa.pub`
-- Using the VM run command through bicep to setup the jumpbox tools dependencies is not working.
-As a workaround when you are on connected to the jumpbox you can run manually the script in the `chat-with-your-data-java-lza-app-accelerator\infra\aca\bicep\modules\vm\jumpbox-tools-setup.sh` file.
+- Using the "Microsoft.Compute/virtualMachines/runCommands" bicep resource to setup the jumpbox VM with tools dependencies is not working.
+As a workaround while you are on connected to the jumpbox, you can run manually the script in the `chat-with-your-data-java-lza-app-accelerator\infra\aca\bicep\modules\vm\jumpbox-tools-setup.sh` file.